uga-libraries/web-download/documentation/pdf_download_workflow_instructions.md

 The PDFs are saved to folders named with the website URL (modified to remove illegal characters), and the PDFs are named with the last portion of their URL.
 It will not download multiple copies of a PDF if Archive-It detects it is a duplicate.
-It will download multiple PDFs if just the name is the same (e.g., report, minutes), and add a sequential number starting with 2.
+It will download multiple PDFs if just the name is the same (e.g., report, minutes), and add a sequential number starting with 1.

 The script will always create a log (download_log.csv) to document the process and will also create an error log (error_log.csv) if there are any errors.

-The script opens a simple GUI for entering the required input and displaying the progress of the script, since it is used by individuals that do not regularly work with Python scripts.

 ## Responsibility